Here's Our Rant About MercadoLibre Inc. (MELI)

 Sponsored

-The average price from analysts is $1524.43, which is $759.0 above the current price.
-MELI currently public float of 46.33M and currently shorts hold a 1.98% ratio of that float.
-Today, the average trading volume of MELI was 663.90K shares.
+MELI currently public float of 46.33M and currently shorts hold a 2.91% ratio of that float.
+Today, the average trading volume of MELI was 635.30K shares.

 MELI’s Market Performance

-MELI stocks went up by 10.88% for the week, with a monthly drop of -25.79% and a quarterly performance of -21.50%, while its annual performance rate touched -41.70%.
-The volatility ratio for the week stands at 8.89% while the volatility levels for the past 30 days are set at 9.25% for MercadoLibre Inc..
-The simple moving average for the period of the last 20 days is -11.29% for MELI stocks with a simple moving average of -39.59% for the last 200 days.
+MELI stocks went down by -2.26% for the week, with a monthly drop of -23.55% and a quarterly performance of -29.51%, while its annual performance rate touched -42.18%.
+The volatility ratio for the week stands at 8.64% while the volatility levels for the past 30 days are set at 9.72% for MercadoLibre Inc..
+The simple moving average for the period of the last 20 days is -6.55% for MELI stocks with a simple moving average of -39.83% for the last 200 days.

 Analysts’ Opinion of MELI